 This holy month is also dedicated to Andal who married Lord Krishna after severe penance and fast.
 She is also called Goda (gift of God).
 Kids as young as three-year-olds sing Thiruppavi, the songs written by her all this month culminating in the day when she merged into the divine.

 The story goes that Andal was an adopted daughter of an ardent Vishnu devotee.
 As a child, she was once admonished for wearing the Garland meant for the Lord in the temple.
 The Lord appeared before her father and insisted on wearing the same garland.

 Days went by and Godai undertook few rituals and fasts which finally pleased the Lord, who took her in his fold.
 And so young women seeking a good husband adopt this same Vrath/fast in this particular month.

 Margazhi is also the month of appeasing Lord Shiva.

 Thiruvathirai festival is celebrated in two states – Kerala and Tamil Nadu.
-This is the day the lord blessed his devotees as Nataraja, the Lord of dance
+This is the day the Lord blessed his devotees as Nataraja, the Lord of dance

-This festival occurs on the full moon night of Margazhi when the Arudra star star rules.
+This festival occurs on the full moon night of Margazhi when the Arudra star rules.
 You may note that this the longest night of the year and this star is one bright spot at that time.
-Mythology says that it is on this day that Lord Shiva created this universe with his cosmic dance some 132 trilion years ago.
+Mythology says that it is on this day that Lord Shiva created this universe with his cosmic dance some 132 trillion years ago.

 It is a part of the 10 day festival at Chidambaram.
 Special poojas and Maha Abhisekham are conducted at the Raja Sabai (a location inside the temple premises) as early as 3 a.m. in the morning.
 Lord Nataraja and his consort Sivakamsundari are decked with special jewels and taken to the Kanaka Sabhai(the Golden sabha) in the afternoon.
 Devotees make a beeline to have the darshan of the lord at both these places.